itsagitname/store-get-data/README.md

 # Save form data to MongoDB

-Store and Retrieve Employee data from mongoDB.
+This is a template for Store and Retrieve data from mongoDB.
 First do 'npm install'.
 Then run it using 'node app.js'.

-# store-get-data